 Last week, I shared 4 reasons why I think all writers should play video games, specifically RPGs.
-This week, we’re breaking down 3 of the best games for writers.
+This week, we’re breaking down 3 of the best video games for writers.

 But that’s all included in last week’s post.
-Without further ado, let’s get to the goods you came here for: the best games for writers, by genre!
+Without further ado, let’s get to the goods you came here for: the best video games for writers, by genre!

 [Spoiler alert!
 While I have done my best to avoid spoiling any of the following games, do proceed with caution.]